 a) IACH members are responsible for informing and ensuring that clients understand and consent to all facets of the Counseling Hypnotherapy process.
 This includes techniques, potential risks and benefits, limitations, fees, record keeping and limits to confidentiality.

-a) IACH members will only provide services to children who are able provide informed consent or with the consent of their legal guardian.
+a) IACH members will only provide services to children who are able to provide informed consent or with the consent of their legal guardian.

 B6.
 Persons with Diminished Capacity